joernhees/sublime-compressor/README.md

 sublime-compressor
 ==================

-Small plugin which automatically decompresses gzip (.gz) files when opened in Sublime Text.
+Small plugin which transparently decompresses gzip (.gz) and bzip2 (.bz2) files when opened in Sublime Text.

 This is an alpha release, use with care, feedback & code welcome!

-When opening a new file this plugin will check the filename for a known compression suffix (.gz currently).
+When opening a new file this plugin will check the filename for a known compression suffix (.gz,.bz2 currently).
-If this matches, the useless binary view of the file will be closed and a new file will be opened, filled with the decompressed content.
+If this matches, the useless binary view of the file will be closed and a new temporary file will be opened, filled with the decompressed content.

 Installation